-Andrew Jones (Prophet Jones) was quite significant to the original history of Mount Zion Baptist Church of Holmesburg, in Philadelphia, Pennsylvania.
+Andrew (Prophet) Jones was quite significant to the original history of Mount Zion Baptist Church of Holmesburg, Pennsylvania.
 In 1896 the late Evangelist Prophet Jones came upon a group of men playing cards in a Stone Quarry on Rowland Avenue.
 Being a preacher, he naturally began preaching to them, then and there.
 He continued to come to the site and preach.
 Prophet Jones convinced these men to give their lives to Christ.
 As a result of his talking and praying, some souls were converted and plans began almost immediately to develop a Sunday School and Church, later to be called Mount Zion Baptist Church.

 Shortly after this, Rev. Burrell came to these men and women and was accepted as their leader.
 He organized them into a mission and faithfully preached The Word of God to them.
 Many of the members often visited The White Baptist Church of the area.
-On November 7, 1897, the Negro Baptist Mission requested the White Baptist Church to form a council to set them apart as a formal Baptist Church.
-The council was called on December 1, 1897, by Rev. Simon Peter Davis, the Pastor of the White Baptist Church of Holmesburg.
+On November 7, 1897 the Negro Baptist Mission requested the White Baptist Church to form a council to set them apart as a formal Baptist Church.
+The council was called on December 1, 1897 by Rev. Simon Peter Davis, the pastor of the White Baptist Church of Holmesburg.
 The council advised the Mission to unite with The Second Baptist Church of Frankford.
-Rev. James Summer, Pastor of Second Baptist Church received these members very graciously and after a few months, sent them back to Holmesburg as an organized church.
+Rev. James Summer, Pastor of Second Baptist Church received these members very graciously and after a few months, sent them back to Holmesburg as an organized church/

 Rev. John Byrd, the assistant to Rev. Summer was the first pastor of the organized Mount Zion Baptist Church.
 Services were held in a shack located on the premises of the Holmesburg Granite Quarry on Welsh Road.
 Due to his age, Rev. Byrd retired after three years.